Skip to main content

 1 mentions Positive Neutral Negative

-The game offers a brief main experience lasting around 50 minutes, but it encourages replayability through the challenge of mastering and perfecting each stage.
+The game offers a brief but enjoyable experience, with a base completion time of around 50 minutes, and provides replay value through the challenge of perfecting each stage.

 • “Short but sweet, completed the base game in roughly 50 minutes but there's replay value in trying to perfect every stage.”